DebosmitaChatterjee/TanX_Debosmita/README.md

 ├── Dockerfile                # Defines the Docker environment for the app ├── docker-compose.yml        # Manages container orchestration for development ├── requirements.txt          # Lists dependencies for the project
-└── README.md                 # This file
+└── README.md                 # Describes the project
 ```